-We provide access to much needed new homes for our tenants and housing applicants.
+We provide much-needed new homes for our tenants and housing applicants.
 Together, we are delivering modern, fit-for-purpose, energy-efficient homes.
 New-build council homes benefit current tenants and generations to come.

 Watch our video to see how new homes are changing the lives of their new tenants.